diy-make/memory/2025/Q4/12/11/md/2025-12-11_png_journal.md

 ![04-telegram-logistics-frontier-tower.png](../../png/04-telegram-logistics-frontier-tower.png)
 *A screenshot of a Telegram chat conversation.
 The participants are discussing logistics for visiting a venue called 'frontier tower' in San Francisco.
 They coordinate meeting times and discuss checking with a contact named Xenofon about event space availability.*
 *   **Key Takeaway:** This screenshot provides real-world context for an event being planned, showing the logistical coordination and key contacts involved.
+- [ ] WeDo: delete.
+Outside of scope.
 ---

 **5. Helia Swarm Announcement**